-Property, plant and equipment are stated at historical cost less accumulated depreciation.
+Property, plant and equipment assets are recognised and measured at historical cost less any accumulated depreciation.

 NBN Co's costs include expenditures that are directly attributable to the acquisition of the asset, including the costs of materials and direct labour and initial estimates of the costs of dismantling and removing an asset and restoring the site on which it is located.
 The Company does not consider that it has any qualifying assets and therefore does not currently capitalise any borrowing costs.